kevindewalt/oldkevindewalt.github.io/sohelpfulio/index.md

 ## About Concierge Onboarding for SaaS Startups

-For the past 2 years I've been trying to get on a Skype call or Hangout with every new customer for my SaaS product, SoHelpful.
+Hi, I'm [Kevin Dewalt](http://kevindewalt.com/about).
+For the past 2 years I've been trying to get on a Skype call or Hangout with every new customer for my SaaS product, [SoHelpful](http://try.sohelpful.me).
 I learned a ton from every conversation and the people I spoke to became long-term loyal customers &amp; evangelists.

 I thought it was just me.